Houston Child Support Lawyers

 If you are the parent receiving child support, you may want to ask for recalculation when:

-• It has been years since the previous recalculation and your child’s expenses have got increased
+• It has been years since the previous recalculation, and your child’s expenses have increased

 When Do Child Support Payments Stop?

-Child support obligations usually stop if your child attains the age of majority, which varies by state.
-A court can order child support for a more extended period, such as until the child graduates from college.
+Child support obligations usually stop when a child attains the age of majority, which varies by state.
+However, a court can order child support for a more extended period, such as until the child graduates from college.

 Questions to Ask Your Lawyer

-• In case I lose my job, may I stop making child support payments?
+• If I lose my job, may I stop making child support payments?

 • Are child support payments required if custody is shared?